Definitions & Actors

 APEx Consortium

 Although members of the APEx consortium are involved in various EO services registered in NoR, APEx itself is not a new EO platform.
+Instead, it focuses on enabling interoperability among existing platforms.
+As a result, APEx remains open to integrating additional platforms, provided they meet the compliance requirements of the Algorithm Hosting Environment, as specified below.

 Platform Operator